 What is megaloblastic anemia?

 Sometimes, anemias are subclassified based upon the size and microscopic appearance of the red blood cells.
 In this regard, pernicious anemia is a form of megaloblastic anemia.
 Megaloblastic anemia refers to an abnormally large type of red blood cell (megaloblast).
 Megaloblasts are produced in the bone marrow when vitamin B-12 or folic acid levels are low.
-Megaloblastic anemia can also be caused by other disease of the bone marrow and can be a side effect of some cancer chemotherapy drugs.
+Megaloblastic anemia also can be caused by other disease of the bone marrow and can be a side effect of some cancer chemotherapy drugs.

 What causes pernicious anemia?